26 Marketing tips for small businesses

 Regularly use extensive statistical profiling to identify as much as you can about your target market, and keep this profiling updated as the needs of the market can change.

-For example, what is your most profitable service within your identified target market – what are you doing to drive repeat buying, why is it the most profitable service?
+For example, what is the most profitable service within your identified target market – what are you doing to drive repeat buying, why is it the most profitable service?

 Note: market research can be completed by a marketing student at one of your local Universities – students are always looking for such work to expand their portfolios.